 Please consult departmental and graduate college guidelines for application instructions.
 Applicants to our Applied Archaeology MA program should explicitly note in their statement of purpose and other correspondence that they are applying to the MA Track in Applied Archaeology, which is a Plan B program.
 Students who are admitted to the applied program will be assigned an interim advisor upon their acceptance.
 By the end of the second semester, a student must select a committee of three anthropology faculty, one of whom will serve as her or his committee chair.
 A student must complete a report on original research, or three publishable papers.

-Students who wish to enter the doctoral program, upon completion of the MA Track in Applied Archaeology, must re-apply for admission to the anthropology program
+Students who wish to enter the doctoral program, upon completion of the MA Track in Applied Archaeology or the MA track in Applied Cultural Anthropology, must re-apply for admission to the anthropology program.

 A student completing the requirements for the MA may request admission to the PhD program by filling out a Petition for Admission to a Doctorate in Same Discipline (found on the Graduate Education website) and submitting the form to the departmental Academic Specialist.
 This form will be forwarded Graduate Education based upon the approval of the graduate chair.

 Before the graduate chair can formalize his recommendation, a meeting must be convened consisting of all Anthropology faculty members with whom the student has taken graduate-level courses.
 They will evaluate the MA thesis or three papers and review the quality of previous graduate work.
 The faculty will then make their recommendations to the graduate chair to admit or not to admit the student to the doctoral program.

 Admission to the PhD program requires a two-thirds majority of favorable versus unfavorable recommendations from the Anthropology faculty members.
 The student will receive written notification from the Graduate Dean.